-You might choose to draw a consensus model, and then have all students record the class consensus model on blank paper or student notebooks.
-If you are working with middle school students, it is OK if they don't include molecular bonds in their models as long as they represent water molecules at the surface are more tightly together/have higher attraction to each other/etc.
+You might choose to draw a consensus model, then have all students record the class consensus model on blank paper or in student notebooks.
+If you are working with middle school students, it is okay if they don't include molecular bonds in their models as long as they represent the fact that water molecules at the surface are more tightly together/have higher attraction to one another/etc.

-Whether water sits in a lake or a glass of water, Earth’s gravity pulls the liquid downward into the shape of the container it’s in.
+Whether water sits in a lake or in a glass, Earth’s gravity pulls the liquid downward into the shape of the container it’s in.
 But in space, gravity’s effects are different.
 Objects in orbit are indeed affected by gravity, but they are in free-fall, moving constantly sideways while falling toward Earth.
 This renders them effectively weightless.
-Up there, surface tension between the tight-knit group of water molecules forms the smallest possible area--a sphere.
+Up there, surface tension among the tight-knit group of water molecules forms the smallest possible area: a sphere.
 On Earth, gravity distorts the shape, but not in space.